 The primary goal of the school's counseling program is to promote and enhance student learning.
 As student advocates, the grade-level counselors consult and collaborate with teachers, parents, and administrators to assist students to succeed in the academic, social, and personal realms.
 More specifically, the grade-level counselors help the students adjust to middle school, discover and nurture their talents, make responsible decisions, set goals, and cope with problems involving school, friends, and/or family.
-The guidance counselor monitors and fosters the individual progress of the students by participating in team meetings with teachers, facilitating tutoring and mentoring programs involving high school students working with middle school students, and participating in the Student Assistance Program (SAP), which identifies and works to address the needs of at-risk students.
-In an effort to help students achieve success in the academic, social, and personal domains, the guidance counselors engage in individual, small group, and crisis counseling as needed.
+The school counselor monitors and fosters the individual progress of the students by participating in team meetings with teachers, facilitating tutoring and mentoring programs involving high school students working with middle school students, and participating in the Student Assistance Program (SAP), which identifies and works to address the needs of at-risk students.
+In an effort to help students achieve success in the academic, social, and personal domains, the school counselors engage in individual, small group, and crisis counseling as needed.

 Students may visit their grade-level counselor at any time, as long as they have a hall pass.
 If the student has an urgent problem and the counselor is not available, the student should report to another counselor, the nurse, or the main office.
-In an effort to help students make the most of their middle school experience, the guidance counselor facilitates communications between home and school.
-Parents with questions or concerns regarding their child are encouraged to contact the appropriate grade-level guidance counselor.
+In an effort to help students make the most of their middle school experience, the school counselor facilitates communications between home and school.
+Parents with questions or concerns regarding their child are encouraged to contact the appropriate grade-level schhol counselor.

-Seventh Grade Counselor - Erica Laster email@example.com or 610-892-3470, ext.
+Seventh Grade School Counselor - David Stratton email@example.com or 610-892-3470, ext.
 7206

-- Eighth Grade Counselor - Ellen Green firstname.lastname@example.org or 610-892-3470, ext.
+- Eighth Grade School Counselor - Mark Taylor firstname.lastname@example.org or 610-892-3470, ext.
 7306